milind-acads/used-car-prices/README.md

 ## Dataset

-The dataset used is a subset of a larger Kaggle dataset, containing information on approximately 426K used cars.
+The original dataset contained information on 3 million used cars.
+The provided dataset contains information on 426K cars to ensure speed of processing.

 ## CRISP-DM Framework